Letters to God: Production

 Pat Doughtie and his dying son, Tyler, became a major story in Nashville, Tennessee when Julie Buchanan was convicted of stealing money from the boy's cancer fund.
 In caring for his son, Doughtie lost his job and his house, and soon his son died as well.
-"Once he passed, I decided to write a book," said Doughtie, who was unsure of where telling his son's story would lead.
+After his son’s death, Doughtie decided to write a book, but he was unsure of where telling his son's story would lead.
 Doughtie took a screenplay class and soon wrote the original script for Letters to God.
 It was noticed by Christian filmmaker David Nixon, who co-produced Sherwood Pictures' successful Christian films Facing the Giants and Fireproof.

 It was assumed that any story involving Tyler would include Julie Buchanan, who stole money from his cancer fund; however, Tyler's true-life cancer is instead fictionalized: an alcoholic mailman intercepts Tyler's letters to God.
 Doughtie wanted Letters to God to be shot in Nashville, but it was ultimately filmed in Orlando, Florida for financial reasons.
 David Nixon, Tom Swanson and Kim Dawson are leading a group of investors in the development of three faith-based movies through Possibility Pictures, the first being Letters to God.
 The film had a production budget of approximately $3 million.